tlewowski/zurvan/README.md

 ## <a name="limitations"></a> Limitations

-After intercepting timers, `Date` object is overridden (if `noDateInterception` configuration option is set to `false`).
+After intercepting timers, `Date` object is overridden (if `ignoreDate` configuration option is set to `false`).
 As a result, some external calls that rely on types may fail.
 This is because for `var d = new Date()` call `Object.prototype.toString(d)` without `zurvan` will return `[object Date]`, and after timer interception, `[object Object]`.
 Please file an issue if this poses a problem for you.